 Different enzyme systems metabolize different medications in your body.
 Specifically, most medications are metabolized by the cytochrome P-450 system, commonly known as the CYP450 system.
-This system of enzymes is found within your liver; it’s responsible for metabolizing and processing the chemicals that are contained in most medications.
+You find this system within your liver; it metabolizes and processes most medications.
 This system contains approximately 50 distinct enzymes that address your blood’s workings.
 The CYP450 system is essential when it comes to drug prescription and establishing the right dosages.

 Anticoagulant Effects of CBD

 Full-spectrum CBD products such as CBD oil contain a range of cannabinoids and terpenes but have a THC concentration of 0.3% or less.
 As such, these products contain traces of CBN and THC alongside CBD.
 In-vitro tests conducted to establish the effect of a cannabis extract on thrombin (enzyme in the blood that causes clotting) activity gave an IC50 value of ~9 mg/ml compared to ~2 mg/ml for THC.
 This means that CBD has a greater effect on your body’s clotting system than THC does.

 In a separate study, researchers used a cannabis extract to treat obese and lean lab rats.
 Results indicated that half of the clotting times recorded were two times greater than the control groups (rats that were not treated with the cannabis extract).
 These studies indicated that the cannabinoids CBD, THC, and CBN have an anticoagulant effect.

 Other studies have also indicated that CBD oil affects anticoagulants and platelets by inhibiting their production, thereby increasing blood clotting times.

 CBD and Blood Thinners